Campus Life

 • Second Floor: Multipurpose Event and Gathering Space, Video Game Alcove, Gaming Tables, Meeting Room, Student Alcoves

-The ARC and Fitness Center provides programming for your lifestyle, interests, and wellness needs.
+The ARC provides programming for your lifestyle, interests, and wellness needs.
 For more information, email: arcinfo@uw.edu.

 Sports and Recreation Complex